-If you are not an APS and/or FIP member, please apply for an APS membership and join the FIP.
+If you are not an APS member, visit the page See how to join the APS

-The DS travel award will cover the registration fees for the APS meetings 2022 and the following costs for traveling and lodging:
+The DS travel award will cover the following costs for traveling, lodging and registration fees for attending the APS March or April in person meetings 2024:

-The costs will be reimbursed to the awardees after their participation to the meeting.
+The costs will be reimbursed to the awardees after participating in the meeting.